COMPETITIVE GOVERNANCE

 A Diplomatic Foreign Policy (DFP) Sector is established.

-The purpose of the Diplomatic Foreign Policy (DFP) Sector is for America to negotiate with foreign nations.
+The purpose of the Diplomatic Foreign Policy (DFP) Sector is to enable America to negotiate with foreign nations.

 The DFP Sector has Original-Authority at the Sector Board level.

-A 70% DFP Sector Board vote is required to authorize military force outside American borders; this includes a full declaration of war or a detailed and specific authorization.
+A 70% vote of the DFP Sector Board is required to authorize the use of military force outside American borders; this includes either a full declaration of war or a detailed, specific authorization.
+Authorizations are limited to one year.

-A 40% DFP Sector Board vote is required to repeal or curtail the authorization of military force outside American borders.
+A 40% DFP Sector Board vote is required to repeal or curtail authorization for the use of military force outside American borders.

-The DFP Sector Board must establish broad rules of military engagement regarding military forces outside of American borders; detailed rules of military engagement must be set by Sector 7.
+The DFP Sector Board must establish broad rules for military engagement involving forces outside American borders; detailed rules for military engagement must be set by the Sector Board of Sector 7.

-30% of DFP Sector Board representatives may force a vote of a specific action within 48 hours.
+30% of DFP Sector Board representatives may force a vote on a specific action within 48 hours.

-If the US military occupies land after an authorized victorious war, the DFP CRA's may apply to create many Pockets of Freedom within the occupied land.
+If the US military occupies territory following an authorized, victorious war, the DFP CRAs may apply to establish numerous Pockets of Freedom within the occupied territory.
+The DFP will have a ten-year window to exert significant control over the land and people using military resources.

-Pockets of Freedom may only take the percentage of the conquered land equal to the percentage of citizens of that land that voluntarily entered those Pockets of Freedom.
+Pockets of Freedom may take double the percentage of the conquered land, equal to the percentage of citizens of that land who voluntarily entered those Pockets of Freedom.
+The DFP may also take land to establish buffer zones.

-The DFP Sector Board must set immigration law.
+The DFP Sector Board must establish immigration law.

-The DFP Sector's Rating System with a 40% vote may set or increase Rating Floors in Law Enforcement, Identification, and other relevant Sectors on precise areas of concern involving the enforcement of immigration laws, among other DFP policies, regarding foreigners unlawfully in America and can require enhanced removal efforts; a 70% vote lowers these Rating Floors.
+The DFP Sector's Rating System, with a 40% vote, may set or increase Rating Floors in Law Enforcement, Identification, and other relevant Sectors for specific areas of concern involving the enforcement of immigration laws, among other DFP policies regarding foreigners unlawfully in America, and can require enhanced removal efforts; a 70% vote lowers these Rating Floors.

-A 40% vote of the federal-level DFP Sector Board has the authority to establish new pockets of freedom under CRA Section 13; a Sector 6 CRA must propose and, if approved, take the lead of a Pocket of Freedom; a CRA may lead more than one Pocket of Freedom.
+A 40% vote of the federal-level DFP Sector Board has the authority to establish new Pockets of Freedom under CRA Section 13; a Sector 6 CRA must propose and, if approved, take the lead in a Pocket of Freedom; a CRA may lead more than one Pocket of Freedom.

-The federal-level Sector 6 Sector Board may adjust the foreign trade tax level per country and per category of goods in conducting foreign policy, but not to exceed 5% of the gross trading value per category; funds collected must be given to federal level Sector 9; trade to and from Pockets of Freedom and American states are not considered foreign trade.
+The federal-level Sector 6 Sector Board may adjust the foreign trade tax level by country and by category of goods in conducting foreign policy, but not to exceed 5% of the gross trading value per category; funds collected must be given to the federal-level Sector 9; trade to and from Pockets of Freedom and American states is not considered foreign trade.

 Sector 7.
 The Commander in Chief (CIC) Sector